troby-kabam/chef-builder/README.md

-Environments for Chef cookbook development.
+Environment for Chef cookbook development.
 This will clone 'sparx-cookbooks' to volumes/.

 USE
+ - cd docker/build
  - `env BRANCH=<branch name> make` to clone a target branch.

 COMMANDS